MassDotMoney/nested-ledger-plugin/README.md

 This file contains all the strings to be displayed by the plugin.

-The Nano devices have a top string display and a bottom one.

-These strings, defined by macros and functions, are divided in three categories:
+These strings, set by macros and functions, are divided in three categories:
 * TITLE (top)
 * MSG (bottom)
 * Utilitary functions (for displaying addresses, tickers, amounts, etc).

+You can ind the utilitary functions in `./src/text_utils.c`.

 The strings are to be copied into `msg->title` and `msg->msg` from the `EthQueryContractUI_t *msg` structure.

 ## 2. The screen function calls:

 There are two functions where the screen strings are set.

 #### ID screen:
-The first screen is the ID screen, set in `src/handle_query_contract_id.c`.
+The first screen is the ID screen, set in `./src/handle_query_contract_id.c`.

 The title string is the plugin name.
 The message strings are defined in `text.h`.